Friday, April 26, 2013

 When Wagner is accused of being a liar, it is usually the autobiography that is trotted out as the first exhibit.

 His benefactor, King Ludwig, asked him to write his autobiography.
 He did that via dictating it to Cosima over a 15-year period.
 People point out that the biography suppresses information about his relationship with and feelings for various woman before Cosima.
 Duh!
-Call that lying if you want—and ignoring the the natural fact that it is hard to reconstruct long-ago emotions— but I am sure he was showing Cosima as much sensitivity as he could and, really, should have done.
+Call that lying if you want—and ignoring the natural fact that it is hard to reconstruct long-ago emotions— but I am sure he was showing Cosima as much sensitivity as he could and, really, should have done.
 Others would ferret out the truth in biographies; it really wasn’t necessary for Wagner to do that.

 He also does not accurately depict in his autobiography the extent of his involvement with the revolutionary movement of 1949.
 Some of this is probably not intentional lying, but the natural weakness of memory reconstruction, colored by subsequent evolution of thought.
 That said, since the autobiography was being written for his benefactor who was, no doubt, not a big fan of revolutionaries, I suspect that came in play, too.
 Beyond those two large areas, critics point to various biographical bits, all laughingly minor, to show that he was wrong about this or that incident.
 For example, much is made of this memory: